danidiaz/streaming-eversion/README.md

 source, they are like little state machines that keep running as long as someone feeds them input.

-Usually, defining transformations on streams is easier and feels more natural in pull-based mode.
+Usually, defining stream transformations in pull-based mode is easier and feels more natural.
 The pipes ecosystem provides a lot of them:
 [parsers](http://hackage.haskell.org/package/pipes-parse),
 [decoders](http://hackage.haskell.org/package/pipes-text),
 [splitters](http://hackage.haskell.org/package/pipes-group)...